 For admission, proof can be in the form of one of the following:

-- official high school transcript from a regionally accredited or state approved high school
+- official high school transcript from a state approved high school

-- copy of a United States High School Diploma from a regionally accredited or state approved high school
+- copy of a United States High School Diploma from a state approved high school

 - High School Equivalency Transcript (GED/TASC Test Scores)